marienz/nix-doom-emacs-unstraightened/README.md

 There are a few other settings but they are not typically useful.
 See the source.

-The home-manager module supports the same options, as well as:
+The Home Manager module supports the same options, as well as:

 - `provideEmacs`: disable this to only provide a `doom-emacs` binary, not an `emacs` binary (that is: it switches from `emacsWithDoom` to `doomEmacs`).
 Use